khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 So how does the rest of the OS function when there's no SEP?
 Well Apple developed `AppleVPBootPolicy.kext`, `AppleVPCredentialManager.kext` and `AppleVPKeyStore.kext` to handle the missing SEP and trick most of the OS into functioning correctly.
 Though as we can see, it's not perfect and fails to handle our Attestation request.

-If we reverse `/usr/lib/libbootpolicy.dylib` and examine `bootpolicy_get_oic`, we'll see a invocation to the SEP:
+If we reverse `/usr/lib/libbootpolicy.dylib` and examine `bootpolicy_get_oic`, we'll see an invocation to the SEP:
 ```c
 int _bootpolicy_get_oic(int arg0, int arg1) {
 	...